Wild Nothing: History

-John Alexander Tatum (born June 10, 1988) previously played in bands Jack and the Whale and FACEPAINT in the college town of Blacksburg.
+Jack Alexander Tatum (born June 10, 1988) previously played in bands Jack and the Whale and FACEPAINT in the college town of Blacksburg.
 He began recording under the name Wild Nothing in the summer of 2009.
 Emerging at a time when a handful of C86-esque groups were in vogue, Tatum's demos garnered attention in indie music circles with a cover of Kate Bush's "Cloudbusting".
 Tatum signed with the Captured Tracks record label after the success of these demos, and began touring with Haley, Goodman and drummer Max Brooks.

 Wild Nothing's first single, "Summer Holiday," was released on Captured Tracks in 2009, followed by "Cloudbusting."
 The band's debut full-length, Gemini, was released in the spring of 2010.
 Gemini was ranked the 49th best album of 2010 by Pitchfork and 36th best album of 2010 by Amazon music editors.
 Blogcritics wrote, "While I wasn't totally convinced with Gemini as a whole, I adored it in chunks".

 Follow-up EP Golden Haze was released in October 2010.

 Wild Nothing released their second album, Nocturne, on August 28, 2012, via Captured Tracks.
 The album was well received critically and commercially, debuting at No. 1 on both the Billboard New Artist and Alternative New Artist charts, receiving "Best New Music" from Pitchfork, and receiving top slots on the year-end lists of Under the Radar and iTunes Alternative.

 Wild Nothing's next EP, Empty Estate, was released on May 14, 2013.

 On October 7, 2014, Wild Nothing announced the production of their third studio album.
 On January 6, 2015, Tatum announced that he was en route to Stockholm to begin recording.

 In the same year, they were featured in the shoegazing documentary, Beautiful Noise.

 On November 24, 2015, Wild Nothing announced their third studio album, Life of Pause, would be released on February 19, 2016, on Captured Tracks.
 A double-sided single, "To Know You"/"TV Queen", was released the same day, with accompanying music videos for both tracks.

 Wild Nothing announced their fourth studio album, Indigo, alongside the first single, "Letting Go", on June 5, 2018.
 The album was released on August 31, 2018.

 On January 16, 2019, their single "Blue Wings" was released.
-The following year, Wild Nothing also announced "Foyer" would be out on January 1, 2020, later following Laughing Gas that went out at the end of the month on January 31, 2020.
+The following year, Wild Nothing also announced that "Foyer" would be out on January 1, 2020, followed by the Laughing Gas EP.

+On August 16, 2023, Wild Nothing announced that their fifth studio album, Hold, would be released on October 27, 2023.
+A single, "Headlights On", featuring guest vocals from Hatchie, was released to coincide with the announcement, accompanied by a video.
+The album's second single, "Suburban Solutions", was released on September 12, 2023, also accompanied by a video.
+A third single, "Dial Tone", was released on October 3, 2023; like the two preceding singles, it too was accompanied by a video.
+Hold was released on October 27, 2023, to mostly positive reviews.